-For foundational reasons, some basic types such as nat, \, +, bool and unit are not defined in a datatype section, but by more primitive means using typedef.
-To be able to use the tactics induct\tac and case\tac and to define functions by primitive recursion on these types, such types may be represented as actual datatypes.
-This is done by specifying an induction rule, as well as theorems stating the distinctness and injectivity of constructors in a rep\datatype section.
-For type nat this works as follows:
+For foundational reasons, some basic types such as nat, , +, bool and unit are not defined in a datatype section, but by more primitive means using typedef.
+To be able to use the tactics induct_tac and case_tac and to define functions by primitive recursion on these types, such types may be represented as actual datatypes.
+This is done by specifying the constructors of the desired type, plus a proof of the induction rule, as well as theorems stating the distinctness and injectivity of constructors in a rep_datatype section.
+For the sum type this works as follows: